-The range of mortgage protection products available today are designed to help you meet your mortgage commitments in the event of long term illness, unemployment, critical illness or death.
+The range of mortgage protection products available in today’s market are designed to help individual’s meet their mortgage commitments in the event of long term illness, unemployment, critical illness or death.

-• Your pension or savings will not be enough to protect your dependants if you die
+- Your pension or savings will not be enough to protect your dependents should you pass away

-If you have any queries on which insurance you need then please contact us directly and we can review your current insurances and guide you, if changes need to be made.
-All of our reviews are free of charge just contact us and arrange an appointment.
+Mortgage protection is something people tend not to like talking about yet is highly necessary.
+It offers peace of mind and we are happy to talk this through with you.
+If you have any queries on which insurance you require then please contact us directly and we can review your current insurances and guide you accordingly if changes need to be made.
+All of our reviews are free of charge.
+Get in contact and we will arrange a suitable appointment.

 Ways to protect your insurance...

 • A plan which aims to provide a tax free lump sum, if you die or have a terminal illness during the term you have chosen

 Mortgage Decreasing Term Assurance

 • A plan which aims to pay off the mortgage balance if you die during the term you have chosen.

 Mortgage Critical Illness Cover